National Pool Closing Day

 4. Drain pool equipment, and winterize plumbing

 To protect your plumbing, clear out the lines with a blower, and plug the returns with winter plugs.
-If you don't have a blower, use winter plugs to plug the lines, then add swimming pool antifreeze according to label instructions.
-Pool antifreeze is also good to use as a safeguard, even if you used a blower to purge the lines, just in case a plug fails.
-Finally, add a Gizzmo or skimmer plug in the skimmer to protect against freeze expansion.
+For added protection, add swimming pool antifreeze to the plumbing lines according to label instructions.
+Pool antifreeze is good to use as a safeguard, just in case a plug fails.
+Finally, add a Gizzmo, Skimguard, or skimmer plug to protect the skimmer against freeze expansion.

 5. Add a winter cover